donovanglover/donovan.is/content/blog/rewriting-go-thumbnailer-in-rust.md

 }
 ```

-No more need to pollute the code base with thousands of lines of unsafe Rust code!
+No more needing to pollute the code base with thousands of lines of unsafe Rust code!
 Additionally, libvips was no longer a requirement, making it easier for users to build the project downstream.

 ### Bringing in the clap